marsisaj/lib/shadows.md

 For now, here's my general hypothesis.

 When we make laws, we are shaping the social, economic and cultural possibilities for the future.
 It's a complex technology that can easily do more harm than good.
-Law (and its minion, policy) gets up in people's business, and often displaces informal or traditional strategies, both personal and social.
+Law gets up in people's business, and often displaces informal or traditional strategies, both personal and social.

 The law enters our collective conciousness with a plush cloak of moral authority, whether it deserves it or not.
 Almost without realising it, a new criminal offence which is initially rejected by a community can become first tacitly accepted and then taken to be a self-evident outrage (e.g. drinking alcohol in public).
 We write laws, but they also write us.